derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ## Configuration Explain

-Things may vary per device and you may want to customize it, which I will ***mark in italic***.
+Things may vary per device and you may want to customize it, which I will **mark with * at the beginning**.
 Let's take a look from the folder level:

 ### ACPI